 Nitrile gloves are a latex free, disposable rubber glove that prevent disease transmission through blood or other body fluids.

 Tourniquets are used to stop uncontrollable bleeding in the arms or legs.
 If a major artery gets severed you can bleed out in less than a minute, so speed is everything.

 Surgi-Lock 2oc is the veterinary equivalent of Dermabond.
 Chemically it is exactly the same, but it is cheaper and comes in a reusable bottle.

 T-Relief claims to be an alternative to Traumeel, and it has more concentrated ingredients and a wider range of natural anti-inflammatory ingredients.

-Cuts, scrapes, bruises and burns can hurt like crazy and take forever to heal.
 We examine 5 of the best ointments and gels that speed healing and reduce pain in all kinds of soft tissue injuries.